bpires/handbook/react/index.md

 A component can have its own **state**, which means it encapsulates some variables that other components can't access unless this component exposes this state to the rest of the application.

 A component can also receive data from other components.
-In this case we talk about **props**.
+In this case, we talk about **props**.

 Don't worry, we're going to look in details at all those terms (JSX, State and Props) soon.